 1 – The writing.
 The terrible, TERRIBLE writing.
 Even between the 2 POV’s of Lena and Campbell, it was just…awful.

 2 – The dialogue.
-Imagine ANY and EVERY stereotypical thing you’ve ever heard a black girl and a white girl say in those crappy teen spoof movies.
+Imagine those crappy teen spoof movies and how the characters speak.
 That’s how these characters spoke.
 100% unbelievable and borderline offensive.

 3 – The plot.
 All over the place, and UNREALISTIC.
 If these girls were this irresponsible and dumb in real life they’d probably be dead.

 4 – The characters.
-As mentioned in the dialogue section, these girls were BOTH stereotypes at best and flat out racist depictions at worst.
-Which you choose will depend on your sensibilities.
+As mentioned in the dialogue section, these girls were BOTH stereotypes.
 I also didn’t like EITHER of them.
 The little that I got to know of them didn’t make me give a shit, but in all honesty, we weren’t given time to know them outside of their stereotypes.
-And Lena is a dumbass for chasing after Black (her boyfriend – yes that’s his name) the whole time.
-He clearly doesn’t care….get a grip.

 I don’t know what it was trying to accomplish either – all the characters were in the EXACT same emotional and mental state by the end of it as they were when they started.
 Nothing was changed.